hivdb/chiro-cms/resources/covid-review.md

 In Calu-3 lung epithelial cells and Caco-2 cells, camostat inhibited SARS-CoV and SARS-CoV-2 with EC<sub>50</sub>s generally below 1 μM, while the EC<sub>50</sub>s for nafamostat have been about 10 to 100-fold lower.
 However, the EC<sub>50</sub>s for both drugs against both viruses are considerably higher in Vero cells likely because these cells do not require TMPRSS2 for virus replication[^10.1128/AAC.00819-20][^10.3390/v12060629][^10.26508/lsa.202000786][^10.3390/v12060629][^10.1038/s41586-020-2332-7].
 Two studies have reported that aprotonin, a third serine protease inhibitor available in Russia as an aerosol preparation displayed comparable inhibitory activity to camostat[^10.1101/2020.04.03.024257][^10.1101/2020.04.15.042085].
 Finally, an FDA approved drug, __alpha-1-antitrypsin (A1AT)__ has also been shown to inhibit TMPRSS2 [^10.1101/2020.05.04.077826].
 It is being studied in three clinical trials.

-Several small molecule cathepsin inhibitors have also been shown to inhibit coronaviruses _in vitro_.
-K11777, an investigational inhibitor of Trypanosoma cruzi, the agent of Chagas disease, was found to inhibit a variety of cysteine proteases including human cathepsins[^10.1016/j.antiviral.2015.01.011].
-It also potently inhibited SARS-CoV in cell culture and virus entry assays at sub-micromolar concentrations[^10.1016/j.antiviral.2015.01.011].
-Several K11777 derivatives including SMDC256159 and SMDC256160 were also shown to inhibit SARS-CoV replication.
-K11777 and each of its derivatives synergistically inhibited SARS-CoV when administered in combination with camostat.
-MG132, MDL28170, and other calpain inhibitors have been found to inhibit SARS-CoV with EC<sub>50</sub>s in the low μM range[^10.1128/JVI.01001-12][^10.1073/pnas.0505577102][^10.1177/095632020601700505].

-Several synthetic furin inhibitors have also shown to inhibit coronaviruses _in vitro_ including MI-1851, which inhibited SARS-CoV-2 alone and synergistically in combination with TMPRSS2 inhibitors[^10.1101/2020.04.15.042085], while dec-RVKR-CMK, which weakly inhibited MERS-CoV in a pseudovirus entry assay[^10.1073/pnas.1407087111].
+Several synthetic furin inhibitors have been shown to inhibit coronaviruses _in vitro_ including MI-1851, which inhibited SARS-CoV-2 alone and synergistically in combination with TMPRSS2 inhibitors[^10.1101/2020.04.15.042085], while dec-RVKR-CMK, which weakly inhibited MERS-CoV in a pseudovirus entry assay[^10.1073/pnas.1407087111].
+Severak cathepsin in

 ___Conclusion: As of August, there are 15 ongoing or planned clinical trials of camostat, nafamostat, or alpha 1 antitrypsin but few are placebo controlled.
 This class of inhibitors appear to be among the most promising repurposed drugs for treating COVID-19. ___